FinnSchmidt01/latent_space_model/README.md

 ```eval
 python eval.py
 ```
-To evaluate the Poisson baseline model, set 'out_channels = 1'.
+- To evaluate the Poisson baseline model, set `out_channels = 1`.

-To evaluate  the video-only ZIG model, keep 'out_channels = 2' but set 'latent = False' To evaluate a latent model, keep 'latent = True' and adjust the 'latent_dim' if needed.
+- To evaluate  the video-only ZIG model, keep `out_channels = 2` but set `latent = False`.

+- To evaluate a latent model, keep `latent = True` and adjust the `latent_dim` if needed.

-To evaluate latent models without cortical positions, set 'neuron_position_info = False'.
+- To evaluate latent models without cortical positions, set `neuron_position_info = False`.
 For the latent model, which maps the latent feature vectors based on cortical positions, set
 ```
 position_mlp = {
         #    "input_size": 3,